htgithub194/self-study/docs/rust/axum/FromRef.md

         cf: Config,
     }
     ```

-* Now, suppose one of your handlers only needs access to `db`.
+* Suppose one of your handlers only needs access to `db`.
 You could store separate `Arc<Database>` and `Arc<Config>` in the router, but that’s messy.

     ![fromref](images/fromref_problem.excalidraw.svg)